nik2207/Data_Science_Projects/README.md

 - 🧠 Deep Learning model using CNN (Convolutional Neural Networks)
 - 🗃️ Image data preprocessing and augmentation
 - 📈 Model evaluation and prediction visualization

+# 4] American Express Data Analysis 💳📈

+This repository contains a data analytics project focused on American Express customer data.
+The goal is to perform exploratory data analysis (EDA) on transaction behavior and discover patterns that could help in better decision-making, customer segmentation, and product optimization.

+## 🔍 Objectives
+- Load and clean American Express customer and transaction data
+- Explore trends in customer spending and behavior
+- Visualize transaction patterns and outliers
+- Gain insights into customer segmentation and loyalty

+## 📊 Key Features
+- Exploratory Data Analysis (EDA)
+- Data Cleaning and Preprocessing
+- Visualizations using Seaborn and Matplotlib
+- Insight extraction from financial data